xiomi94/contact-book-app-backend-springboot/README.md

 # Contact book backend

 I decided to complete this project for my first-year internship at the Canary Islands Institute of Technology, as I've been asked to learn backend development for the first time.
-The topic I chose is a contact planner.
+The topic I chose is a contact book.

 ## Built with